brightsign/brightsign-npu-voice-extension/README.md

 **Automated Voice detection extension for BrightSign Series 5 players using Rockchip NPU acceleration.**

+## Release Status

+This is an **ALPHA** quality release, intended mostly for educational purposes.
+This model is not tuned for optimum performance and has had only standard testing.  **NOT RECOMMENDED FOR PRODUCTION USE**.

+## Description

 This project provides a complete automated build system for BrightSign extensions that combine:

 **RetinaFace-based gaze detection** - detects faces and determines if people are looking at the screen.